 We strive to raise awareness of the needs and challenges faced by individuals with sensory processing disorders by supplying our team members with continuous training and offering the resources and accommodations below to our guests.

 Sensory bags (containing special KCVIP badges, fidget tools, noise-cancelling headphones and other resources) and weighted lap pads are available for checkout at no cost by leaving an ID at our Guest Services desk, located just past the cashiers as you enter the Aquarium.

 To protect the health and safety of our guests, staff and volunteers, sensory bags, sensory bag items and weighted lap pads will be sanitized after each use.

-Download the KultureCity all-inclusive app to get the Seattle Aquarium’s social story for further assistance with your Aquarium visit:
+Download the KultureCity all-inclusive app for further assistance with your Aquarium visit:

 The sensory inclusion initiative is designed to help arenas, zoos, aquariums, museums, restaurants and other places of public attraction better entertain guests who might have sensory needs/sensory processing issues.

 People affected by sensory need/processing issues find noises, smells, lights and even crowds not only overwhelming from a sensory perspective but also sometimes physically painful.
 Because of this, these people often find themselves isolated from the community.

 What is the difference between sensory-friendly and sensory-inclusive?